-Students complete a pre-registration form with their Supervisor to agree their work plan and submit this to the Faculty Research Administrator.
-Once approved, they register for modules on their portal page and through the Faculty's GTE programmes.
+Students should register for their approved GTEs during the online registration process.
 Along with level 9 modules, appropriate level 8 modules may be taken by students following discussion with their Supervisor and module coordinator.
 GTE modules taken should be noted in the student's annual progress report (PGR2), which should also include confirmation that mandatory courses are completed.